Minnesota Timberwolves Logo

 Minnesota Timberwolves Logo 1997-2008

-After holding out with the first Minnesota Timberwolves logo for six years, owners decided to change it.
+After sticking with the first Minnesota Timberwolves logo for six years, the owners decided to change it.
 The new logo, introduced in 1996, was designed by Peter Thornburgh.
-He made the drawing more emotional: he portrayed a grinning wolf with sharp fangs and used black to create a “way out of the shadow” effect.
-There are green trees to the right and left of the animal’s head and the inscription “Minnesota Timberwolves” on the bottom.
-The second word looks unusual, thanks to a stylized pointed serif font.
+He made the drawing more emotional: he depicted a grinning wolf with sharp fangs and used black to create an “emerging from the shadows” effect.
+To the right and left of the animal’s head are green trees, and at the bottom is the inscription “Minnesota Timberwolves.”
+The second word looks unusual, thanks to the stylized font with sharp serifs.

 2009 – 2017